ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 The method in {{I-D.ietf-ace-key-groupcomm-oscore}} specifies how nodes can join an OSCORE group through the respective Group Manager.
 Such a method builds on the ACE framework for Authentication and Authorization {{I-D.ietf-ace-oauth-authz}}, so ensuring a secure joining process as well as authentication and authorization of joining nodes (clients) at the Group Manager (resource server).

-In some deployments, the application running on the Group Manager may know when a new OSCORE group has to be created, as well as how it should be configured and later on updated or deleted, e.g. based on the current application state or on pre-installed policies.
+In some deployments, the application running on the Group Manager may know when a new OSCORE group has to be created, as well as how it should be configured and later on updated or deleted, e.g., based on the current application state or on pre-installed policies.
 In this case, the Group Manager application can create and configure OSCORE groups when needed, by using a local application interface.
 However, this requires the Group Manager to be application-specific, which in turn leads to error prone deployments and is poorly flexible.

 In other deployments, a separate Administrator entity, such as a Commissioning Tool, is directly responsible for creating and configuring the OSCORE groups at a Group Manager, as well as for maintaining them during their whole lifetime until their deletion.
 This allows the Group Manager to be agnostic of the specific applications using secure group communication.